NeuralAIM/CodeExecutor/README.md

 The CodeExecutor is a utility for executing arbitrary Python code in a restricted environment.
 It allows you to specify a list of allowed libraries or functions that can be imported and used in the code being executed, and provides an easy way to execute code snippets or files in a controlled and isolated environment.

 Installation
-To install the CodeExecutor utility, you can clone this repository and use pip to install the package:
+To install the CodeExecutor utility, you can use pip to install the package:

 ```
 pip install CodeExecutor